NSS-SE-Jumpstart/curriculum/sessions/session1/classroom/lightning_exercises.md

 ## Exercise 1

+1. Create a new directory called `lightning` within your `workspace` directory.
-1. Create a new Python file called `lightning.py`
+1. Inside the `lightning` directory, create a new Python file called `session1.py`
 1. Add code to print `Lightnin' Time!`
 1. Run the program